OnePageCRM/OnePageCRM.github.io/_posts/2014-03-04-team-stream.md

 date: 2014-03-04 10:11:27
 ---

 This endpoint corresponds to the Team Stream view in the OnePageCRM web application.
+It is similar to the Action Stream but shows the whole teams stream.

 A `user_id` parameter can be applied to only show that users action stream.

 <table class="table table-striped table-bordered">